shl550xA/AndUEDumper/README.md

 ## Features

 * Supported ABI ARM64, ARM, x86 and x86_64
-* Can be compiled as executable for external and as library for internal use
 * Dump UE offsets, classes, structs, enums and functions
 * Generate function names json script to use with IDA & Ghidra etc
 * Symbol and pattern scanning to find GUObjectArray, GNames and NamePoolData addresses automatically